 4. Of course, see your doctor!
 Your doctor will be able to properly diagnose your condition and recommend or prescribe products and routines to manage your Dandruff problem!

 I hope this helped to clear up some of the misconceptions you may have had about dandruff.
 Remember, I am a cosmetologist, not a medical professional.
 This article is meant to be informative, based on the information that I have, but I can not claim 100% accuracy and I absolutely can not diagnose you.
-Since the comments and emails regarding this post have become numerous, I will no longer be responding to them individually.
+You are most welcome to leave a comment to share your experience and suggestions, but since the comments and emails regarding this post have become numerous, I will no longer be responding to them individually.

 Facebook - Twitter - Instagram - Pinterest